polyfillpolyfill/polyfill-service/README.md

 To run the app for **production**:

 Run `npm start`.
-This will start the service using [forever](https://github.com/nodejitsu/forever), which runs the process in the background, monitors it and restarts it automatically if it dies.
+Monitoring the process and restarting it if necessary is left to you (and PaaS platforms like Heroku do this for you) but if you need a tool to start the service in the background and ensure it continues running, consider [forever](https://github.com/nodejitsu/forever).
 It doesn't watch the filesystem for changes and you won't see any console output.

 In either case, once the service is running, navigate to [http://localhost:3000](http://localhost:3000) in your browser (you can configure the port, see environment configuration below).